wilsonify/lyrics/README.md

 ## Installation
-You're going to need tensorflow-gpu==1.12 (old). this project is intened to use an old GPU (GTX 650 compute capability=3.0) which is not officially supported by tensorflow, so compile tensorflow from source first.
+You're going to need tensorflow-gpu==1.12 (old). this project is intended to use an old GPU (GTX 650 compute capability=3.0) which is not officially supported by tensorflow, so compile tensorflow from source first.

 some notable tensorflow dependencies: